cho2/eos-icons/README.md

 SVG file names with more than one word in it should not have a minus character separating the words (e.g.: some-name.svg), instead, use an underscore (e.g.: some_name.svg).
 The use of spaces in the filename also creates conflicts in the resulting iconic font.

-Once you have the svg ready sinde the `svg/` folder, all you need to do, is run
+Once you have the svg ready inside the `svg/` folder, all you need to do, is run

 ```
 grunt